|photo by Alice Lum|

 Overlooking the East River, the area was home to the Peter Doelger Brewery, decaying rowhouses and tenement buildings.
 The society women of Fifth Avenue had, most likely, never heard of Sutton Place and certainly had no interest in seeing it.
 But that was all about to change.

 One of those friends was Anne Vanderbilt whose husband, William K. Vanderbilt died on July 22, 1920, making Anne a widow for the third time.
-New York society was shocked when, on January 9, 1921, a New York Times headline reported that “Mrs. W. K. Vanderbilt to Live In Avenue A.” She had sold the gargantuan Fifth Avenue mansion for $3 million to move to what the newspaper called “a little-known two-block thoroughfare.”
-She used $50,000 of the $3 million to purchase Effingham Sutton’s house and, like Marbury, hired Mott B. Schmidt to renovate it into a 13-room Georgian mansion.
+New York society was shocked when, on January 9, 1921, a New York Times headline reported that “Mrs. W. K. Vanderbilt to Live In Avenue A.” She had sold here sumptuous Fifth Avenue mansion for $3 million to move to what the newspaper called “a little-known two-block thoroughfare.”
+She used $50,000 of the $3 million to purchase 1 Sutton Place and, like Marbury, hired Mott B. Schmidt to renovate it into a 13-room Georgian mansion.

-By now the neighborhood was filling with single and very wealthy women who were keeping Mott and Elsie de Wolfe busy changing 19th century middle class homes into fashionable neo-Georgian residences.
+By now the neighborhood was filling with very wealthy owners who were keeping Mott and Elsie de Wolfe busy changing 19th century middle-class homes into fashionable neo-Georgian residences.
 Anne Vanderbilt’s sister, Mrs. Stephen Olin, was already here as were Mrs. Lorillard Cammann and Francis B. Griswold.

-Two months later Mott Schmidt filed revised plans for Anne Morgan’s house at No. 3 Sutton Place.
-She had purchased the house next door, No. 5, and the original plans were scrapped so that the two houses could be merged.
-“The new plans call for the rebuilding of the two structures into a four-story dwelling in American Colonial style with a roof garden,” reported The Times.
-Reflecting their close relationship, Morgan and Vanderbilt would share a common garden to the rear.
+Two months later Mott Schmidt filed revised plans for Anne Morgan’s house.
+She had purchased both 3 and 5 Sutton Place and Schmidt converted them to one large residence.
+“The new plans call for the rebuilding of the two structures into a four-story dwelling in American Colonial style with a roof garden,” reported The New York Times.

 |The Drawing Room featured antique paneling and hand-painted French wallpaper -- photo Library of Congress|